soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

     This 33% can be used as testing data.
 With enough estimators the whole training data can be then used as testing data also

+    one example is random forest

 2. **Pasting**

     same training model but different random subsets of training data for each predictor

-    sampling without replacement → after a datapoint is chosen to be a part of the sample it is cannot be replaced back into the dataset to be picked again in subsequent draws.
+    **sampling without replacement** → after a datapoint is chosen to be a part of the sample it is cannot be replaced back into the dataset to be picked again in subsequent draws.

+    example:- same like bagging example random forest but the data is without replacement type

 3. **Boosting**